 See Defaults for Failover, on page 28 for the default settings for many parameters that you can change in this section.
 For Active/Active mode, you set most criteria per failover group.
-This section includes enabling HTTP replication per failover group for Active/Active mode; to configure HTTP replication for Active/Standby mode, see Modify the Failover Setup, on page 36.

 • Configure these settings in the system execution space in multiple context mode.